angie0120/aws-security-hub-audit-ready-excel-reports/README.md

 }
 ```

 **7**.
 Check S3 for the report.
-Once the Lambda finishes (usually < 30 seconds), check your S3 bucket.
-You should see a new .xlsx file created (naming may include timestamp or date).
+Once the Lambda finishes (usually < 30 seconds), check your S3 bucket where you should see a new .xlsx file created (naming may include timestamp or date).

 **8**.
 Inspect Logs (optional but helpful).
 If no file appears or you want to verify what happened, CloudWatch will stream the Lambda’s log output in real time.